 Complete a Free Case Evaluation form now

-Can I Collect My Deceased Spouse’s Benefits?
+Can You Collect Your Deceased Spouse’s Benefits?

 If you are disabled and your deceased spouse worked and paid into SSA, you may be able to collect your spouse’s benefits.
 The same possibility applies to surviving divorced spouses with disabilities.
-An individual may not be able to seek widows benefits if they have remarried or their spouse passed away in the remote past.
+An individual may not be able to seek widows’ benefits if they have remarried or their spouse passed away in the remote past.

 To collect, you must be between 50 and 60 years of age and have a medical condition that meets the SSA’s definition of disability.
 Also, the onset of the disability must have occurred before or within seven years of your spouse’s death.